FAQ Open Data

 - Share the data in machine-readable, ideally open source formats.
 For example, for tables .csv format is ideal and .xls is also acceptable, while .pdf is strongly discouraged and is not considered to be Open Data by some definitions.

 - Structure and name the files in a comprehensible way, and document it in a readme file.

 - Document the data with appropriate metadata.
 When preparing your metadata, think about what information someone else would need to understand your analyses or use your dataset.
 This can include whatever experimental information is not included in the data itself, as well as abbreviations, keywords, an abstract explaining the dataset, author names and affiliations, creation date, a primary contact, etc. While some basic metadata will be required in all repositories, experiment-specific metadata might not be a standard requirement in all-purpose databases.
 However, this information is critical to understand and reuse the data.

-- Attach a license to the data, ideally a Creative Commons license, to make sure they are shared and reused in the desired way.
+- Attach a license to the data, ideally a Creative Commons (CC) license, to make sure they are shared and reused in the desired way.
 CC-BY (unlimited use with citation) is the most common for research data.
 However, some institutions have specific requirements for what types of licenses are permitted, and this needs to be considered for multicenter studies or collaborations.

 When to share data?

 Data should ideally be shared at the time of publishing the corresponding manuscript, which will allow to reference and link the dataset in the publication.
 However, there can be reasons why data should not be made open immediately, e.g. to protect intellectual property.
 In this case, a publication at a later date should be considered.
 To accommodate this, many repositories, including Zenodo, allow an embargo period.
 Data are inaccessible during this period, and become automatically open thereafter.